dash134PRI/Sketch-Generator/README.md

 # Sketch Generator

-A powerful web application that transforms your images into artistic sketches and effects using advanced computer vision techniques.
+A web application that transforms images into sketches and effects using advanced computer vision techniques.
 Built with Python, OpenCV, and Flask, this application offers multiple artistic styles and real-time preview capabilities.

 ## Features

-- Modern, intuitive web interface
+- Intuitive web interface
 - Drag-and-drop or click-to-upload functionality
 - Real-time preview of both original and processed images
-- Multiple artistic styles and effects
+- Multiple styles and effects
 - One-click download option
 - Responsive design for all screen sizes